buzzcode/veracode-flaws-to-issues/README.md

     container:
       image: veracode/api-signing:latest
     steps:
-      # Note: this will likely fail if there are more than 500 flaws, due to Veracode results limiting
+      # Note: this will only work up to about 500 flaws
+      #		due to Veracode results limiting
+      # See the script get_flaws.sh script in the helpers directory
-      #   (would need a more elaborate method)
+      #		for a more elaborate method
       - name: get policy flaws
         run: |
           cd /tmp